Little Joe (electric locomotive): Modifications

 The E20 and E21 locomotives became EP-4 engines to be used for passenger service.
 They were modified before delivery to remove driving controls and windows at one end to permit moving new, improved main circuit breakers into a cooler environment.
 The Milwaukee Shops replaced the operating controls in the "B" end with a steam generator before they entered service.
 The loss of this cab was operationally inconsequential, as many Milwaukee electric locomotives were normally turned at the end of their runs in Avery, Deer Lodge or Harlowton, the road having preferred to maintain only one set of controls even on double-ended units.
 The most important and final major modification was the provision of multiple unit controls for trailing diesel-electric locomotives.
 This system was designed in-house.
-It was not uncommon to see several diesel-electric locomotives being led by, and controlled from, one or two Joes (or a set of Boxcabs) in the 1960s and 70s.
+It was not uncommon to see several diesel-electric locomotives being led by, and controlled from, one or two Joes (or a set of EF-5 boxcabs) in the 1960s and 1970s.

 The external difference that most readily distinguished class EP-4 from EF-4 was the use of roller bearings on all axles on the E20 and E21 as delivered.
 The EF-4s were delivered with roller bearings on the forward (unpowered) trucks only, though they would have individual roller bearing axles substituted piecemeal in the shop whenever original plain bearing axles on the motorized sets burned out or were wreck-damaged.

 Like almost any locomotive class, the Little Joes were occasionally involved in accidents.
-One such, in 1966, resulted in the E78 being rebuilt (back east in the Milwaukee Shops) to a slightly different appearance from the other 11 units, due to the use of a pair of stainless steel side ventilation grilles intended for use on EMD F-units.
+One such, in 1966, resulted in the E78 being rebuilt (back east in the Milwaukee Shops) to a slightly different appearance from the other 11 units, due to the replacement of the original GE cabs with that of EMD “Bulldog Nose” cabs and the use of a pair of stainless steel side ventilation grilles intended for use on EMD F-units.